knighttdark/MOCK-project/README.md

 ./app
 ```

-If everything is set up correctly, your program will successfully include and use the FTXUI library.
+If everything is set up correctly, your program will successfully include and use the libraries.

 ---